sustrik/crypto-for-kids/steganography.md

 One thing that should be pointed out: She was not 100% clueless as she scanned the documents to get rid of metadata.
 That makes a good basis for a story.

 Source here: http://blog.erratasec.com/2017/06/how-intercept-outed-reality-winner.html#.WTZDd3WGNFQ

+This can be stretched out to be a longer story.
+Let's say there's a leaker whow the authorities want to identify.
+First, when handing out secret documents, they add a number to doc's metadata (Explain what metadata are!
+There can even be a separate chapter about metadata.)
+The number identifies the employee the document was handed to.
+The leaker is smart though.
+She prints and scans the document thus making sure that there are no attached metadata.
+But the printer/scanner adds metadata of their own.
+Ouch!
+Game over.
+But let's say the leaker was smart enough to re-type the document.
+Well, it turns out that the authorities have handed a slightly different document to each employee.
+Few inconspicious words were replaced by synonyms.
+In such a case even re-typing doesn't work.